matomo-org/piwik-python-api/README.rst

 Supported:

 - Normal tracking

+Partially supported:

-- Ecommerce (basic)
+- Ecommerce
+- Custom variables

 Not supported yet:

 - Goals
 - Cookies
-- Custom parameters
-- ...
+- probably more

 The module was originally written for Django and expects a Django HttpRequest.
-However, you don't need to be using Django, you can use a mockup object.
+However, you don't need to use Django, you can use a mockup object instead.

 Full Documentation: http://piwiktracking.readthedocs.org/en/latest/index.html